durgirajesh/durgirajesh/README.md

 Hi there 👋, I’m Durgi Rajesh.
-I’m interested in Algorithms, Data Science.
-Currently learning ReactJS and Django.
 Reach me at durgirajesh@gmail.com

 <!---
 durgirajesh/durgirajesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.